nnovation/SyncD-ArtNet-Monitor-and-Viewer/README.md

-# SyncD Art-Net Monitor & Viewer
+# SyncD ArtNet Monitor & Viewer

 A lightweight and professional **Art-Net DMX monitoring & viewing tool** developed under the **SyncD** brand.
 This software is designed for lighting programmers, technicians, and show operators who need **real-time visibility** of Art-Net DMX data across networks, subnets, and universes.